FAQs: Open Payments Data (Sunshine Act)

-The Physician Payment Sunshine Act was designed with the objective of creating transparency of financial interests of physicians.
-However, it also has the potential to diminish public trust in academic and research institutions.
-This can occur when there are inconsistencies between information reported to the federal government versus the information disclosed to the University.
+The Physician Payment Sunshine Act was designed with the objective of creating transparency for financial interests of physicians and newly added covered recipients including physician assistants, nurse practitioners, clinical nurse specialists, certified registered nurse anesthetists and anesthesiologist assistants, and certified nurse-midwives.
+However, inconsistent reporting of financial interests has the potential to diminish public trust in academic and research institutions, specifically when there are inconsistencies between information reported to the federal government versus the information disclosed to the University.

-The Physician Payment Sunshine Act, under the Affordable Healthcare Act (Public Law 111-148, Section 6002), places obligations for public disclosure of payments and financial interests made to physicians by manufacturers of drugs, devices, biologicals, and medical supplies as well as group purchasing organizations (GPOs).
-The information has been collected by and was made publicly available by the Centers for Medicare and Medicaid Services (CMS).
-The database will be updated by the end of 2014.
-Thereafter, CMS will update the database annually on June 30.
+The Physician Payment Sunshine Act, under the Affordable Healthcare Act (Public Law 111-148, Section 6002), placed obligations for public disclosure of payments and financial interests made to physicians by manufacturers of drugs, devices, biologicals, and medical supplies as well as group purchasing organizations (GPOs).
+The information has been collected by and was made publicly available by the Centers for Medicare and Medicaid Services (CMS) Open Payments database.
+The database is updated annually on June 30.

-As a physician, there is information about the Act with which you should be aware.
-You are strongly encouraged to cooperate with CMS, manufacturers, and GPOs to ensure accurate reporting of your financial interests and payments made to you that are publically disclosed on the CMS website.
+As a physician or covered provider, there is information about the Act with which you should be aware.
+You are strongly encouraged to cooperate with CMS, manufacturers, and GPOs to ensure accurate reporting of your financial interests and payments made to you that are publicly disclosed on the CMS website.

-The University requires that your disclosure of non-University activities be consistent with the information reported in the CMS database.
-Below is information on what you must do to be in compliance with the University’s Policy on Conflict of Commitment and Interest.
+The University requires that your disclosure of Outside Activities be consistent with the information reported in the CMS database.
+Below is information on what you must do to comply with the University’s Policy on Conflict of Commitment and Interest.

 As always, the University requires that you seek approval for activities prior to engaging in any non-University activities.
-You should update your RNUA disclosure as needed during the year.
+You should submit a Pre-Approval Request in UIC Research COI.

-2. Does the Sunshine Act apply to faculty start-up companies?
+5. Do the Sunshine and Support Acts apply to faculty start-up companies?

-3. Who is a physician under the Sunshine Act?
+6. Who is a physician or covered recipient under the Sunshine and Support Acts?

 For the purposes of Open Payments, a “physician” is any of the following types of professionals that are legally authorized by the state to practice, regardless of whether they are Medicare, Medicaid, or Children’s Health Insurance Program (CHIP) providers: